zopefoundation/Zope/docs/maintenance.rst

 .. note::

-   This is internal documentation for Zope developers having to create official Zope releases.
+  This is internal documentation, mostly for Zope maintainers who manage software releases and the documentation

 .. contents::